SpockBotMC/SpockBot/legal.md

 NBT
 ===

-We use a slightly modified version of Thomas Woolford's NBT parser, which can be found here: https://github.com/twoolie/NBT
+We use a slightly modified version of Thomas Woolford's NBT parser in spock/mcp/nbt.py, original can be found here: https://github.com/twoolie/NBT

 Copyright (c) 2010 Thomas Woolford